mikharas/studybuddy/README.md

 - Event Attending/Event Leaving
 - Profile Editing
 - Profile Following/Unfollowing/Viewing
+- Admins currently have the ability to edit any event they wish (while normal users can only edit if they are the host)

 Usage of the features should be self explanatory but for more detailed instructions see below.

-- Admins currently have the ability to edit any event they wish (while normal users can only edit if they are the host)
 ========================================

-# Roles of Users
+# 4. Roles of Users/Instructions to use

 The role of the users is to able to host or attend any events that they find interesting nearby.

+Note that since Admin and Users have very similar ways of interacting we have included them in the same instructions (we also specified what is different about the admin).

 They would preform the features of the websites as follows:

 - Login System
   - They would need to login in order to make their own profile to attend or create events (although you can still look at events if you aren't logged in)